epicdm/Datamapper2/README.md

 The MIT License
 ---------------

-Copyright (c) 2011 Harro "WanWizard" Verton
+Copyright (c) 2010-2011 Harro Verton, WanWizard Web Development

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal